 Common Challenges in Web Application Development

-Let’s look at some common challenges in web app development.
+Let’s look at some common challenges in web app development and how to overcome them.

 2. Scalability